With close to 20% of the population living with chronic pain, the McMaster Family Health Team offers three pain management services.

 The group has an inter-professional approach including input from an occupational therapist, physiotherapist, social worker, dietician, pharmacist, a family medicine pain consultant and a narrative medicine consultant.

 Referrals to the group can be made by contacting our occupational therapist or speaking to your family doctor.
-The group runs four times a year, with each session running for eight weeks.
+The group runs four times a year, with each session running for nine weeks.

 An assessment by a family doctor with a specialty in medical management of chronic pain can be completed in our clinic.
 Referrals to this specialist can be made by your family doctor or nurse practitioner.